|

 Videos

-or eliminated income?
-Where is the list of taxable income?
+income or eliminated income?
+Where is the list of

-videos, about searching through the U.S. tax code and regulations
+short, five-minute videos, about searching through the U.S. tax

 and Senator to watch the videos.